zedlopez/ifm/Examples/UnderContract.md

 Location: Making actions work for other people
 RecipeLocation: Obedient Characters
 Index: Person who obeys almost all instructions
-Description: Creating a person who accepts most instructions and reacts correctly when a request leads implicitly to inappropriate behavior.
+Description: Creating a person who accepts most instructions and reacts correctly when a request leads implicitly to inappropriate behaviour.
 For: Z-Machine